Don’t miss out on some of the best day trips from Berlin!

 Berlin is a fascinating city, and to say that there is plenty to see, do, eat, and experience in Germany’s capital would be a bit of an understatement.

 However, it would be a shame to travel to Berlin and not see any of the incredible sites that are within pretty easy striking distance of the city proper.
 Historic cities, national parks, UNESCO world heritage sites, and picturesque islands that you can visit within the span of one day all await exploration.
+There are countless of day trips from Berlin waiting for you!

 We’ve consulted several of our fellow travel experts, asked them what their favorite day trips from Berlin are, and put together this list.
 There is something for everyone here, so have a look and start planning your adventure!